idealista/goreplay-role/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/idealista-tech/gor-role/tags).

 Additionaly you can see what change in each version in the [CHANGELOG.md](CHANGELOG.md) file.